Constitution and Rules

 Section 3c The Treasurer shall submit accounts and balance sheets to the Executive Committee which have been examined and signed by a suitable independent person and shall supply the Secretary with two copies for the annual GCCF returns.
 The accounts shall include a membership statement linked to the subscription income, and shall be set out in the manner required by the GCCF.

 Section 3d The Secretary and Treasurer shall submit reports to the Annual General Meeting.
 These reports may be circulated with the agendas.
-The Cup Secretary shall submit details of trophy winners to the Secretary; these details may also be circulated with the agendas.

 Section 3e At joint meetings of ordinary memberships decisions made shall not be binding upon the Association unless ratified by a two thirds majority of paid up members in a postal or email ballot.
 At joint meetings of committees decisions shall not be binding upon the Association unless confirmed by the Executive Committee.
 Decisions made by bodies to which the Association has elected representatives or delegates shall not be binding on the Association.